Charl-AI/ornamentalist/README.md

 if __name__ == "__main__":
-    # usually config would be supplied by argparse or
+    # you can manually supply config with argparse, hydra etc.
+    # we also provide ornamentalist.cli() to automatically
+    # generate a basic CLI.
-    # hydra etc. but we will hardcode it here...
+    # But we will hardcode it for this example...
     config = {
         "add_n": {"n": 5},
         # greeting_config and myclass_init are the